kzintas/Accessibility4evtseqVIS/README.md

-# Accessibility for Event Sequence Visualizations: A VQA Evaluation Dataset
+# Accessibility for Process Visualizations: A VQA Evaluation Dataset

 This repository contains a comprehensive Visual Question Answering (VQA) dataset for evaluating the accessibility and interpretability of process visualizations across different visualization techniques and information density levels.